shubham-pyc/Image-Segmentation/Readme.md

 ## Implementation details k-means

 Below are the approaches used to implement the k-means algorithm.
-For all the implementations initial means were used with subtractive clustering algorithm. (`more details in the paper`)
+For all the implementations initial means were used with a subtractive clustering algorithm. (`more details in the paper`)
-1. OMP: For shared memory environment each thread had it's own sum of pixels assigned to clusters and counts of those clusters.
+1. OMP: For a shared memory environment each thread had its own sum of pixels assigned to clusters and counts of those clusters.
 Once all the pixels were assigned to their respective clusters.
-All threads will aggrigated their local counts to finally count the new centroids. (`Implementaion for this can be found at: line 95 ./include/kmeans.h`)
+All threads will aggregate their local counts to finally count the new centroids. (`Implementation for this can be found at: line 95 ./include/kmeans.h`)
-2. MPI: For distributed memory environment each process has it's own sum of pixels and counts same as MPI.
-After each iterations all the sums and counts are reduced to node: 0.
+2. MPI: For distributed memory-environment, each process has its sum of pixels and counts the same as MPI.
+After each iteration, all the sums and counts are reduced to node: 0.
 On node 0 the new centroids are calculated and then again broadcasted.
-In last iteration the assignments for each pixels are gathered and image is reconstructed.
+In the last iteration, the assignments for each pixel are gathered and the image is reconstructed.
 3. CUDA: Pixel data is converted to thrust vectors.
-It's passed to kernel to compute best clusters for each pixel.
+It's passed to the kernel to compute the best clusters for each pixel.
 After that atomicAdd is used to reduce all the allocations.
-Each block has 1024 threads and number of blocks are = data_size /1024
+Each block has 1024 threads and the number of blocks are = data_size /1024

 ## How to run
 There are 4 types of k-means implementations in this project